Best betting apps for Lions vs. Chiefs on Sunday Night Football

-Best betting apps, sites, NFL sportsbooks promos for Lions vs. Chiefs: Where to bet Sunday Night Football
+Best betting apps, sites, NFL sportsbooks promos for Chiefs vs. Lions: Where to bet Sunday Night Football

 Detroit vs. Kansas City square off on Sunday Night Football, and bettors can use NFL promos at the best NFL betting sites and NFL betting apps